 "The American effort to educate Afghanistan’s children was hollowed out by corruption and by short-term political and military goals that, time and again, took precedence over building a viable school system.
 And the U.S. government has known for years that it has been peddling hype. ...
 What went wrong is a story of overhyping in Washington, of noble intentions going astray in a society America did not understand, and of the pitfalls of using humanitarian aid and 'soft power' to support military and political goals."

 Throughout America’s long, bloody, and frustrating war in Afghanistan, the U.S. government has trumpeted one shining victory: education.
-I set out across Afghanistan — starting in the birthplace of the Taliban — and worked my way around battlefield provinces to investigate those claims, the first time any member of the media had done so.
-Based on visits to schools across the country, internal U.S. and Afghan databases and documents, and more than 150 interviews, I found that in the areas where most U.S. funding was concentrated — territories that were key to winning the war — American efforts have fallen woefully short of the grand claims the government made, claims that it knew were false.
+Azmat Khan set out across Afghanistan — starting in the birthplace of the Taliban — and worked her way around battlefield provinces to investigate those claims, the first time any member of the media had done so.
+Based on visits to schools across the country, internal U.S. and Afghan databases and documents, and more than 150 interviews, the investigation found that in the areas where most U.S. funding was concentrated — territories that were key to winning the war — American efforts have fallen woefully short of the grand claims the government made, claims that it knew were false.

 After publication, reaction was swift: Sen. Bob Casey of Pennsylvania wrote USAID officials to say he was “particularly disturbed” by the findings, and asked the agency for detailed monitoring and evaluation plans.
 The Special Inspector General for Afghanistan Reconstruction cited the report in its semiannual report to Congress.
 And in Afghanistan, President Ashraf Ghani appointed a nine-member commission to investigate corruption in the Ministry of Education.